bacalhau-project/bacalhau/README.md

 This will take advantage of the computing power and data locality the miners have already, running only on the data stored there, but in the context of the larger dataset.

-Ideally we will also allow much more fine grained control, specifying location, machine type, etc. Examples:
+Ideally, we will also allow much more fine-grained control, specifying location, machine type, etc. Examples:

 - for each sector, run this indexing function over it and return me the index results
 - for each of these sectors containing labeled image data, run this training function on your GPUs and return me the gradient